One-page vs. Multi-step Checkout: Which to Use When?

 Customers remember a website with good user experience, simply because good UX is often lacking on many eCommerce stores.
 Building a fantastic UX is a great way to improve customer retention and build your business.

-The design, steps, and features of an eCommerce checkout have an impact on user experience, customer satisfaction, conversion rate, and customer retention.
+The design, steps, and features of an eCommerce checkout have an impact on user experience and customer satisfaction.
+They also affect conversion rate and customer retention.

-So, it pays to spend some time designing a great checkout process and testing what gives the best result for your customers.
+So, it pays to spend some time designing a great checkout process.
+You should also test what gives the best result for your customers.

-Before we explore what might work best for your customers we need to consider the pros and cons of each process and weigh them with your requirements.
+Before we explore what might work best for your customers, we need to consider the pros and cons of each process.
+Then, weigh them with your requirements.

 Multi-step Checkout Process

-The multi-step check process breaks down the entire checkout process into 3-5 logical steps for details like shipping address, shipping options, and payment information, etc. and each of these steps has different screens.
+The multi-step checkout process breaks down the entire checkout into 3–5 logical steps.
+These steps cover details like shipping address, shipping options, and payment information, etc. and each of these steps has different screens.
 After initialising the checkout, customers forward through new screens for each step.

 Benefits of Multi-page checkout process